Meghan Markle addresses her suicidal thoughts during her time in royal family

 He continued: “Looking back on it now, I hate myself for it.
 What she needed from me was so much more than I was able to give.”

-He also criticized his family’s response to Meghan’s mental health challenges claiming that they “knew how bad it was,” and yet they questioned why she couldn’t “just deal with it”.
+He also criticised his family’s response to Meghan’s mental health challenges, claiming that they “knew how bad it was,” and yet questioned why she couldn’t “just deal with it”.

-During the couple’s appearance on CBS, they explained how they want their new project to bring awareness to the dangers of online bullying because they themselves are parents of two young children, Lilibet and Archie.
+During the couple’s appearance on CBS, they explained that they want their new project to bring awareness to the dangers of online bullying because they themselves are parents of two young children, Archie and Lilibet.

 “Our kids are young; they’re three and five.
 They’re amazing.
 But all you want to do as parents is protect them,” Meghan said.
 “And so, as we can see what’s happening in the online space, we know that there’s a lot of work to be done there, and we’re just happy to be able to be a part of change for good.”